nim-lang/Nim/doc/lib.md

   `asyncdispatch`.

 * [asyncftpclient](asyncftpclient.html)
-  his module implements an asynchronous FTP client using the `asyncnet` module.
+  This module implements an asynchronous FTP client using the `asyncnet` module.

 * [asynchttpserver](asynchttpserver.html)
-  his module implements an asynchronous HTTP server using the `asyncnet` module.
+  This module implements an asynchronous HTTP server using the `asyncnet` module.

 * [asyncnet](asyncnet.html)